 Although Brooklands and Aintree and have previously hosted the British Grand Prix, with the event alternating between Brands Hatch and Silverstone between 1963 and 1986.
 From 1987 the British Grand Prix has been exclusively held at Silverstone with the Northamptonshire track known as the home of British motor sport.

 Rather fittingly it is a Brit that has the most British Grand Prix wins.
-Lewis Hamilton has finished in first position on seven occasions between 2008 and 2020.
+Lewis Hamilton has finished in first position on eight occasions between 2008 and 2021.

-In 2020 there will be two Grand Prix in Britain, the British Grand Prix followed by the 70th Anniversary Grand Prix one week later.
-Both race will take place at Silverstone.
+In 2020 there were two Grand Prix in Britain, the British Grand Prix followed by the 70th Anniversary Grand Prix one week later.
+Both races took place at Silverstone.

 Silverstone Circuit Map